suvoganguli/SDCND-Projects/CarND-Advanced-Lane-Lines-P2/writeup.md

 ### Discussion

+The algorithm is run for the video file called `project_video.mp4`.
+In this case, the processed video looks satisfactory.
+But the hyper-parameters are tuned for this specific video.
 The current pipeline can fail in the following situations:

 - Car headlights shining on a wet road coming from opposite direction during night
 - Fog